Victor-Reginato/micRecogGptDisplay/README.md

 # micRecogGptDisplay at Raspberry Pi with Python
-Using a microfone to make a question, use the speech recognize to transcript, ask to GPT via API and the aswer is shown at display OLEDssd1306. using Python, done at a Raspberry Pi Model 4 B
+Use a microfone to make a question, use the speech recognize to transcript it to text, ask the question at GPT via API and the aswer is shown at display OLEDssd1306.
+Written in Python, done at a Raspberry Pi Model 4 B